scottmudge/SecKitTankMods/README.md

 ### Incident
 During assembly, I accidentally bent the constant force spring used to counter the weight of the build-plate along the z-axis.
 This is apparently somewhat easy to do, as all it took in my case was slightly bending the spring in a half-circular curve, roughly 10cm in diameter, opposite to the natural curl of the spring.

-I believe the issue has more to do with the natural longitudinal curve running along the length of the extended strip of the spring, sort of like a tape measure or "snap bracelet".
+I believe the issue has more to do with the natural longitudinal curve running along the length of the extended strip of the spring, sort of like a tape measure or ["snap bracelet"](https://www.thenakedscientists.com/get-naked/experiments/snap-bracelets-tape-measures-bistable-structures).
+This imparts a sort of bistable structure to the spring.
 When bent in a direction opposite to the natural "curl" of the spring, it is quite easy to create a permanent fold or "kink" in the spring.

 In my case this caused a number of issues when the spring was extended and retracted.
 During extension, a variable amount of force was applied by the spring as the kinks were being unwound from the bobbin.
 It also produced an audible "click" and associated vibration as the kink/fold would unwind from the bobbin.